alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 - **Metadata for each active cluster**

   - **% active in cluster**
-  The amount of token supply actively held within the cluster, as defined [above](#intro-to-dragon-data-modules).
+  The amount of token supply actively held within the cluster, as defined [above](###cluster example).
 There may be multiple values to fetch, depending on the total # of active clusters.
   **Example Output:** `3.5`

   - **# of wallets in cluster**
   The number of distinct wallets within the cluster.
 There may be multiple values to fetch, depending on the total # of active clusters.
   **Example Output:** `4`

-  - **Cluster type**
-  Could be 1 of 3 options: `SOL cluster`, `Token cluster`, or `Combo`. `Combo` could mean that Wallet A sends SOL to Wallet B and also sends the token of interest to Wallet C. In this scenario, wallets A, B, and C would be considered 1 cluster, and we would aggregate the % of token held between the 3 of them.
-  **Example Output:** `Combo`

 - **Metadata for each inactive cluster**

   - **# of wallets in cluster**
   The number of distinct wallets within the cluster.
 There may be multiple values to fetch, depending on the total # of active clusters.
   **Example Output:** `4`

-  - **Cluster type**
-  The type of cluster could be 1 of 3 options: SOL cluster, Token cluster, or Combo.
-  **Example Output:** `DOGEAI`

 ### Module Output